The Best Doctor Who Podcasts All Fans Need to Hear

 It began in 2007 as two mates chatting about the latest news, and comparing reactions in the U.K. and U.S. But it’s grown considerably to become something of a podcasting giant.

-While co-founder, Brian Terranova, has since moved on, Christian remained alongside James McLean and new team members, James Baldock and Simon Danes.
-They naturally discuss the latest headlines, reminisce about older episodes, and talk about TV in a wider context.
+The team is made up of Christian, co-founder Brian Terranova, and James McLean and they typically discuss the latest news, reminisce about older episodes, and talk about TV in a wider context .

 Set up in 2006, Radio Free Skaro has gained a big fanbase and drawn acclaim from even Doctor Who Magazine.